-Samsung’s R&D department must have breathed a sigh of relief when it got through 2017 without a hiccup.
-After a rocky previous year, the S8 and S8+ were the successes Samsung needed, and the triumphant return of the Note series was the icing on the cake.
+Samsung’s R&D department must have breathed a sigh of relief when it got through last year without a hiccup.
+After a rocky 2016, the S8 and S8+ were the successes Samsung needed, and the triumphant return of the Note series was the icing on the cake.

-That means if you’ve got an S8 at home, you might not feel inclined to rush out and trade it in.
-But if you’re upgrading from an earlier phone or from another brand, Samsung’s careful refinements make the S9 a pretty impressive package indeed.
+This means if you’ve got an S8 at home, you might not feel inclined to rush out and trade it in.
+But if you’re upgrading or switching brands, Samsung’s careful refinements make the S9 a pretty impressive package.

 After introducing its longer, slimmer 18.5:9 screen ratio in the S8 family, Samsung has stuck with it in the S9.
 Not surprising, considering most of the smartphone industry has since followed suit.

 This means the S9 looks much like its predecessor, covered front and back in hardy Gorilla Glass 5, with the front screen curving around at its edges to meet a reinforced aluminium frame.
 It’s as well built as ever and feels fantastic to hold.